purduesigbots/pros-docs/v5/tutorials/walkthrough/clawbot.rst

          }

-As with the tank drive code, this can be uploaded with the ``prosv5 mu`` command.
+As with the tank drive code, this can be uploaded with the ``pros mu`` command.

 Arm Control
 ===========